 View the recommended designs in plan layout for 30th Street and Colorado Avenue below:

-- Summer 2018 - early 2019: Cost estimation, preliminary engineering and phased implementation plan.
+- Summer 2018 - mid 2019: Cost estimation, preliminary engineering and phased implementation plan.

-- Mid 2019: Council to consider acceptance of plan use during review of development projects
+- Mid to late 2019: Council to consider acceptance of plan use during review of development projects

 - Implementation of individual projects such as 30th and Colorado Underpass and Colorado Avenue and Regent Drive Intersection Safety.

 - Implementation of other projects as funding becomes available.